Limegrass/luffy/README.md

 as well hostnames which are allowed to hit the endpoint.
 This will likely move into some `examples` folder in the future, and an implementation using the Rust AWS Lambda runtime would be nice over using `warp`.

+### Container
+The Dockerfile essentially a placeholder at the moment with how garbage it is.
+You will need to build and target musl for the time being for the executable to be available to the docker build.